 The Counseling Center offers special programs and workshops designed to define and/or prevent problems and improve the quality of university life.
 These outreach programs are presented for students on a regular basis, as well as by request.
 These offerings provide cognitive, behavioral and affective information that addresses a broad range of concerns.

 Topics such as stress management, relationships, test-taking, effective communication, time management, anger management and co-dependency are typically scheduled.
-Contact the Counseling Center (836-5116) for more information on our Outreach programs.
-Requests should be received two weeks prior to the Outreach date.
+Contact the Counseling Center at 417-836-5116 for more information on our outreach programs.
+Requests should be received two weeks prior to the outreach date.

 In order to optimize the learning experience, we ask that the person requesting the program or a representative be present during the presentation.
 For more information about our current workshops check our upcoming events.